PluralKit/PluralKit/docs/content/api/dispatch.md

 |guild_id|snowflake?*|the ID of the guild where this event occurred|
 |data|object?|event data|

-\* only sent for guild settings update events. in message create events, the guild id is sent in the `data` object
+\* only sent for guild settings update events. in message create events, the guild id is sent in the `data` object as `guild` key

 ## Dispatch Events